-WASHINGTON — The average U.S. rate on the 30-year fixed mortgage rose this week to its highest level in seven months but remains near historic lows.
-Low mortgage rates have helped support the gradually recovering housing market.
+WASHINGTON — The average U.S. rate on the 30-year fixed mortgage rose this week but remained near historic lows.
+Low mortgage rates have helped support the slowly recovering housing market.

-The average rate on the 15-year fixed mortgage rose to 2.79 percent, up from 2.76 percent last week.
+The average rate on the 15-year fixed mortgage stayed at 2.77 percent for a third straight week.
 The record low is 2.63 percent.